Kitasato Shibasaburō: Biography

 When the Institute for Infectious Diseases was incorporated into Tokyo Imperial University in 1914, he resigned in protest and founded the Kitasato Institute (the forerunner of Kitasato University), which he headed for the rest of his life.
-While Kitasato was still involved with the activities of the newly established institute, he also organized a new medical facility, in collaboration with Yukichi, that has since become a prominent center of medical learning in Japan.
+While Kitasato was still involved with the activities of the newly established institute, he also organized a new medical facility, in collaboration with Fukuzawa Yukichi, that has since become a prominent center of medical learning in Japan.

 In September 1921, Kitasato founded, together with several medical scientists, the Sekisen Ken-onki Corporation, with the intention of manufacturing the most reliable clinical thermometer possible.
 The company was later renamed Terumo Corporation.

 Kitasato also was the first dean of medicine at Keio University, first president of the Japan Medical Association, and served on the House of Peers.
 He was ennobled with the title of danshaku (baron) in the kazoku peerage system in February 1924.
 Although Kitasato transitioned from actively studying disease to politics and conferences, he continued improving upon his work on tuberculosis up until his death and made significant contributions in the realm of public health.

 Kitasato was elected an International Member of the American Philosophical Society in 1914.

 Kitasato Shibasaburō died of an intracranial hemorrhage at his home in Azabu, Tokyo, on June 13, 1931.
 His grave is at the Aoyama Cemetery in Tokyo.